mtstickney/mtstickney.github.com/content/blog/20151209-polymorphic_functions_in_abl.md

 forward-declaring functions (and ABL doesn't even have the notion of a struct, so no need to worry about those), and while inheritance is nice, it's mostly a convenience.
-Polymorphism allows you to substitute implementations without changing the code that uses them.
+Polymorphism allows you to substitute implementations without changing the code that uses them, which allows hard code dependencies to be broken.

 # Requirements